 I am sure this will warrant a whole post as this is a big topic to cover.
 So watch this space.
 If you visit in the winter it can be 20oC+ during the day.
 However the temperate can drop considerably at night so pack plenty of layers.
 Florida is also well known for showers.
 If it forecasts rain it’s usually just a shower.
 A thin waterproof coat or poncho could be an essential item to pack for everyone, especially if you plan on going on many of the numerous ‘get wet’ rides.

-From my experience it’s best to take a suitcase that has lots of room left in it.
+From my experience, it’s best to take a suitcase that has lots of room left in it.
 A trip to a mall is essential while you are in Florida.
 The clothes are much cheaper than over here and we always come back with much more than we took with us.

 Florida can be very hot in the summer months so pack lots of light and comfortable shoes.
 Comfy shoes will be a must for everyone.
 You need something that can last the day and night for days to come.
 Don’t forget to pack sun cream, sunglasses, bug repellant and sun hats, even in the winter.
-They are all things you can buy when you are there but are essential from day 1.
+They are all things you can buy when you are there but are essential from day one.

 Don’t forget to take a mini first aid kit with calpol, plasters, travel sickness remedies.
 Plus ear plugs and eye masks for the plane and hotels.
 USA Travel adaptors for all your gadgets are also essential.
 We will aim to take at least 3 with us.
+It’s also worth doing some research on the best shoes for Disney.

 Where to stay